markevans/dragonfly/extra_docs/Generators.md

 Generators
 ==========

-Unlike processors and encoders, generators create content out of nothing, rather than modifying already existing content, for example text image generation.
+Unlike processors, generators create content out of nothing, rather than modifying already existing content, for example text image generation.

 You can register as many generators as you like.